hjdhjd/homebridge-myq/README.md

 - The configuration block for `config.json` has changed to rename the platform (and it is case sensitive as well). **This is a breaking change and you will need to update your `config.json` to reflect the updates**.

+- If your myQ device has support for battery status, `homebridge-myq2` will automatically detect this and add support for it to HomeKit.
+However, you **will** see a warning message in the [homebridge](https://homebridge.io) logs along the lines of:
+    ```
+    HAP Warning: Characteristic 00000079-0000-1000-8000-0026BB765291 not in required or optional characteristics for service 00000041-0000-1000-8000-0026BB765291.
+Adding anyway.
+    ```
+  This can be safely ignored.
+It's an error message indicating that, in HomeKit, garage door opener accessory service doesn't normally support battery status.
+HomeKit will still report it correctly, and alert you accordingly.

 # Plugin Configuration
 Add the platform in `config.json` in your home directory inside `.homebridge`.